 REWRITE: the paper does not fulfill the objectives of the assignment.

-"B" Requirement: Write an essay according to guidelines provided by your instructor.
+"B" Requirement: Complete a writing assignment according to guidelines provided by your instructor.
 Minimum length: 1000 words.
-Your instructor may provide an alternative assignment.
-The "B" paper will be evaluated "Accept" or "Rewrite" only.

 Learning Lab Policy for "B" and "A" Papers